ColinKennedy/vim-python-function-expander/README.md

 )
 ```

-The default mapping for the trimmer is `<leader>ta`.
+The default mapping for the auto-trimmer is `<leader>ta`.
 Very typically, the
 workflow goes:

 - Create the function call / callable object